 The Burbank estate sold the theater to Carmike Cinemas, one of the largest theater chains in the country, in 1996.
 It was later sold to Trans-Lux Corporation.
-Rocky Mountain Resort Cinemas purchased the theater in 1999 and still owns the property.
+Rocky Mountain Resort Cinemas purchased the theater in 1999.

 The theater operated as a first-run theater for over 70 years showing new films from Hollywood.
 It was common practice for years in Laramie for movie theaters to show new films weeks or months after they had opened in larger cities.
 Film rental costs are lower after a film has been in release for a few weeks.
 That practice changed over time as mass marketing of movies on television made it more profitable to open movies simultaneously all over the country, including in smaller cities like Laramie.

 The theater last showed first run films in 1999.
 The interior of the theater was remodeled that year by the Trans-Lux Corporation especially for the Laramie premiere of the blockbuster film, “Star Wars Episode One: The Phantom Menace.”
 At that time, the Laramie Boomerang reported that “The theater is now equipped with new, larger, more comfortable seats, a new Dolby® four-channel digital sound system, a brighter projector light, a new screen, new draperies and new carpeting, among other improvements.
 The sound system has speakers on all four sides of the auditorium, with 13 12-inch speakers behind the screen, along with some 16-inch sub-woofers for a visceral bass sound quality.”